Run, Chris, Run

 "Run, Chris, Run" is the nineteenth episode of the fourteenth season of the animated sitcom Family Guy, and the 268th episode overall.
 It aired on Fox in the United States on May 15, 2016, and is written by Damien Fahey and directed by Julius Wu.
-The title is a play on the 1998 German film Run Lola Run.
+The title is a reference to the famous quote from Forrest Gump.

 Plot

 During lunchtime at school, Principal Shepherd reminds the students to nominate for this year's homecoming king.
 After a brief discussion, Chris is nominated by just his best friend Neil Goldman.
-At home, Chris announces the news to Lois, Brian, and Stewie, to Lois' concern.
-The next day, Chris unexpectedly wins the election, to the surprise of Lois, Brian, and Stewie, who had come to console him after he lost.
+At home, Chris announces the news to his family to Lois' concern.
+The next day, Chris unexpectedly wins the election, to the surprise of Lois, Brian and Stewie, who had come to console him after he lost.

-Meanwhile, at the Drunken Clam, Cleveland leaves for a moment to go to the bathroom.
-Peter, Joe, and Quagmire head out, leaving Cleveland to pay the bill for the boys.
-Cleveland complains to Jerome, and they bond over more drinks.
-Later, Cleveland ditches his friends to hang out with Jerome, surprising them.
-Wanting to get Cleveland back, they decide to try and win him back through antics such as dancing foolishly on his lawn.
-All of these efforts are met with failure as Cleveland continues to spend time with Jerome.

 At home, Lois and Peter give Chris plenty of respect and congratulations for his success, causing him to act like a King.
 Meg however is skeptical about the votes, saying that they are part of an elaborate prank by the popular students, on account of the high school's liking of "making unpopular kids look stupid".
-Brian and Stewie go to the school to clarify this.
-They attempt to disguise themselves and sneak in, but Brian gets distracted by two attractive teen girls and is subsequently thrown out of the school.
-At night, they see a news story about Chris, 'a big guy with a heart of dreams', becoming homecoming king, and realize after hearing his interviewed classmates responses that he was elected because they pitied him upon knowing of his "records".
+Brian and Stewie attempt to sneak into the school to clarify this, but are thrown out after Brian gets distracted by two attractive teen girls.
+At night, they see a news story about Chris, "a big guy with a heart of dreams", becoming homecoming king, and realize after hearing his interviewed classmates responses that he was elected because they pitied him upon knowing of his "records".
 When Chris comes home he continues to believe he is a King of high importance and power, to Stewie and Brian's irritation.
 The next day, an exasperated Brian reveals the truth to a skeptical Chris, who refuses to believe it.